Find Affordable College Courses

 Montclair, NJ

-Montclair State University ranked #10 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Montclair State is a fairly large public school located in the large suburb of Montclair.
+Montclair State University came in at #10 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Montclair State is a very large public school located in the large suburb of Montclair.

 Women make up 79% of the design majors at the school.